NiKoTron/NiKoTron/README.md

 ### Hi there 👋

-I'm a software developer and teamleader a bit ))
+I'm a software developer

-I'm using GitHub for my personal projects.
+I'm using GitHub for my personal projects. (not only)

 There are little statistic about languages that I'm using in my work: